aws-samples/amazon-location-safety-tracker/README.md

 amplify push
 ```

+When the prompt asks "?
+Do you want to generate code for your newly created GraphQL API", select No.

 Finally, we can add the last category, Function, to the project.
 This will create a Lambda function that will be triggered when the user crosses a Geofence created in Amazon Location Services.
 1. Add the Function category by opening a terminal and running: